gamrguy/BYTEPATH/libraries/bitser/USAGE.md

 If not nil, the argument `deserializer` should be a function such that `deserializer(obj, class)` returns a valid instance of `class` with the properties of `obj`. `deserializer` is allowed to mutate `obj`.

-Returns the registered resource as a convenience.
+Returns the registered class as a convenience.

 See also: [`bitser.unregisterClass`](#unregisterclass).